MaxLap/activerecord_where_assoc/README.md

 User.where_assoc_exists([:posts, :comments, :author], &:is_admin)
 ```

-This shortcut can be used for every methods.
-The conditions and the block will be applied only to the last assocation of the chain.
+This shortcut can be used for every `where_assoc_*` methods.
+The conditions and the block will only be applied to the last assocation of the chain.

 ### Beware of spreading conditions on multiple calls